What You Eat Impacts Your Mental Health

 As per research, eating more fruits and vegetables is associated with increased optimism and self-efficacy while lowering the levels of depression and psychological distress.
 [17]

 Certain fruits and vegetables are particularly beneficial for mental health.
-For instance, berries, citrus fruits, and leafy greens contain antioxidants and may help reduce oxidative stress, which is a key factor in anxiety and depression development.
+Berries, citrus fruits, and leafy greens contain antioxidants and may help reduce oxidative stress, a key factor in anxiety and depression.

 3. Prebiotics and probiotics